 Waccamaw Community Foundation serves Georgetown and Horry county nonprofits through a twice-yearly competitive grant program, disaster relief and recovery rapid grants, and through specialized donor-advised grants.
 We accept applications for our competitive grants in the second and fourth quarter of each year.
 The majority of our grants are awarded through donor-advised funds, which are given at the recommendation of the donor and do not have open applications.

-If you have never applied for a grant from Waccamaw Community Foundation, please contact Kristen before you submit your application by emailing email@example.com or calling 843-357-4483.
+If you have never applied for a grant from Waccamaw Community Foundation, please contact Mike before you submit your application by emailing email@example.com or calling 843-357-4483.

 About Our Grants